Fiori-Tracker/fiori-tracker.github.io/docs/specification-records.md

 The Specification records are part of your project's technical specification.
 During implementation, they define the project's deliverables, and during support, they document what is operational.
 Specifications records bridge the gap between business requirements and technical execution.
 Without clear and detailed specifications, projects often face miscommunication or rework.

+Examples of specification records are:
+ - App records
+ - Catalog records
+ - Roles records
+ - Apps to catalogs mappings
+ - Catalog to roles mappings

 Working with Specification records is particularly valuable during:

 1. Functional and technical teams' joint efforts to define the content in the preparation phase.
 They serve as a blueprint during the implementation phase.